 Conditions allow you to set the

-code variable and send alerts to the MachineMetrics app via Monitors based off various conditions.
+code variable and send alerts to the MachineMetrics app via Workflows based off various conditions.
 A common example would be sending an alert when your feedrate override is above 100.
 Learn more about conditions here.

 Visit the V2 Configuration Script, Getting Started Guide to learn more about using this information.